zeighy/entra-nofly-monitor/README.md

 ### 2. Database Setup
 - Connect to your MySQL/MariaDB server and create a new database.
-- Run the SQL commands in the `db_setup.sql` file to create all the necessary tables.
+- Run the SQL commands in the `dbsetup.txt` file to create all the necessary tables.
 - **Security Note**: The setup script creates a default user `admin` with the password `password`.
 Please change this immediately.

 ### 3. Microsoft Entra App Registration